johnpaulbalagolan/lr-wiki/Home.md

 ## Get Involved

-* Have a solution you want share?
-[Community Contribution](https://github.com/LearningRegistry/LearningRegistry/wiki/Community-Projects)
+* Have a solution you want share: https://github.com/LearningRegistry/LearningRegistry/wiki/Community-Projects